 Five interesting conversion mistakes we’ve made and seen

-Karl: Our “Clients and Results” page shows how we have grown businesses in many industries.
-When you’re a consultancy, you get to see many projects.
-If you’re smart, then every time you see something go wrong—or every time you do something wrong—then you update your methodology to prevent that mistake from ever happening again.
+When you’ve worked with as many clients as we have, you get to see a lot of projects.
+If you’re smart, then every time you see something go wrong—or every time you do something wrong—you update your methodology to prevent that mistake from ever happening again.

 Mistake #1: The “Keitai Denwa” Problem

-We came across the “Keitai Denwa” Problem years ago, before we formed Conversion Rate Experts.
-My co-founder Ben and I were running a cell-phone company that had U.S. and Japanese branches.
+We first came across the “Keitai Denwa” Problem in 2003.
+Two members of our team were running a cell-phone company that had U.S. and Japanese branches.
 This is one of the Japanese company’s pages:

-I have used Google Translate so that you can understand what the page is saying, at least in a crude Google-Translate kind of way:
+Here’s a Google Translate version so that you can understand (roughly) what the page was saying:

-I’d like you to think of how you would change this page to increase its conversion rate.
-The page sells phones for Japanese people who are traveling abroad.
-The customers use the phone on their travels and then, when they return home, they keep the phone in a desk ready for their next trip.
+The page sold phones for Japanese people who were traveling abroad.
+The customers used the phone on their travels and then, when they returned home, they kept the phone in a drawer, ready for their next trip.

 Before you read any further, take a moment to think about how you would increase the conversion rate of the page in the image above.

-Here’s the punchline to the story: In about 2003, we installed analytics software on this site.
-The software revealed that fewer than 10 percent of our visitors were arriving from the keyword we were targeting, “kaigai keitai,” (which means “phone rental”).
+Here’s the punchline to the story: When Mobell installed more advanced analytics on their website (remember this was 2003), our colleagues learned that fewer than 10 percent of the visitors were arriving from the keyword the site was targeting, “kaigai keitai,” (which means “phone rental”).
 Most of the visitors—more than 90 percent of them—were arriving on this page from the keyword “keitai denwa,” which means “cell phone.”

-So they were searching for something that we didn’t even offer: normal domestic cell phones.
-This was because, thanks to our focus on SEO, we were number one in Yahoo!
+In other words, the visitors were searching for something that the site didn’t even offer: normal domestic cell phones.
+This was because, thanks to the focus on SEO, the company was number one in Yahoo!
 (Japan’s top search engine at the time) for a keyword we hadn’t even targeted.

-“Keitai denwa” was a ridiculously valuable ranking to have.
-Most of our visitors were looking to buy a domestic mobile phone, and then realized that we sold phones only for travel.
-So they left.
-It was painful to discover that, for a long time, we had had one of the web’s most valuable rankings, but we had squandered it because we didn’t sell what the visitors were looking for.
-It also was an effective way of learning that the only way you can increase a website’s conversion rate is to understand who the visitors are, what they want, and why they aren’t converting.
-By the time that we discovered this, it was too late—the ranking was starting to slip.
-We didn’t sell domestic phones, and before we could start, the domestic carriers displaced us in Yahoo!
+The site had one of the web’s most valuable rankings, but squandered it because the visitors couldn’t buy what they were looking for.
+It was also an effective way of learning that the only way you can increase a website’s conversion rate is to understand who the visitors are, what they want, and why they aren’t converting.
+By the time the mistake was discovered, it was too late—the ranking was already starting to slip as domestic mobile carriers caught up.

 Mistake #2: The “Cinema Foyer Effect”